 By the time, our children leave us we believe our PSHCE curriculum will have allowed them to develop the vocabulary and the confidence needed to clearly articulate their thoughts and feelings in a climate of openness, trust and respect.
 Children are happy and excited about living in a community full of difference and diversity, whether that is through ethnicity, gender, ability, sexual orientation, gender identity, age or religion.

-You Can read our Relationships, Health and Sex Education Policy here on our website
+You can read our Relationships, Health and Sex Education Policy here on our website

 For those of you that don’t know me, my name is Mrs Hurren and I teach PSHCE across the whole of key stage one and two.
 PSHCE (personal, social, health, citizen and economic) education is a school curriculum subject through which children acquire knowledge and skills to stay safe, be healthy (physical and mentally) and prepared for life, and work.
-We are all having to get used to a new way of life at the moment and it is especially important that we look after our mental and physical health in these uncertain times.
-Over the next few weeks I will be uploading PSHE lessons on to google classrooms to address matters such as:

 In school we follow the Jigsaw PSHE programme and they have put free resources on their website for parents to access.
 As part of the Jigsaw lesson we do a 5 minute meditation/mindfulness session. called, “calm me.”